intuition-dev/INTUITION2/SETUP.md

 	http://github.com/kahing/catfs

 You can mount several remote webapps in a folder.
-And then have admin.yaml point to the above.
+And then have admin.yaml point to that folder.